YorkEarwaker/Climate-Model/amn/README.md

 # Autonomous meteorological network amn

 Units oversight by local jurisdiction national meteorolgical and hydrological service NMHS.
 In coordination with other stakeholders; public health, environment agency, transport agency, agriculture agency, metropolitan agency, and so on.
 Specific stakeholder sites of interest.
 Unmanned technology systems.
-Synoptic six hourly, hourly, other time measure metric.
+Synoptic six hourly, hourly, other temporal resolution time measure metric.
 System of systems.
 Local, regional, and global systems management.

 Meeting WMO standards.
-Other standard sub sets, yet to be defined, for specific stakeholder groups.
-Standards deltas from WMO optimal might be on a per observational intsrument unit basis, or use case scenario basis?
+Other standard sub sets, yet to be defined, for specific stakeholder group concerns.
+Standards deltas from WMO base station optimal might be on a; per observational instrument unit basis, or use case scenario basis, or industry vertical basis, ?

 Land born units fixed s/m/l, water born units buoys, air born units weather balloons.
 Likely meso amn's for different concerns of diverse stakeholder groups.
-For example meso networks; for micro climates of large urban centres, rail infrastructure network, agricultural irrigation network, public health and epidemiology, and so on.
+For example, meso networks for; public health and epidemiology, micro climates of large urban centres, transport (road, rail, air, marine, ) infrastructure network, agricultural irrigation network, telco network, energy (electric, hydrogen, fossil, ) network, and so on.

 Weather/climate data is a first class topic of concern.